 France is a wealthy, high-income country, one that has a highly developed social market economy- one that’s led by pharmaceuticals, manufacturing, and tourism.
 They also have multilateral efforts that are aimed at promoting economic development and reducing poverty.

 Compared to other countries, France also scores higher on the Better Life Index.
-Not only do individuals enjoy a great work-life balance, but they also offer great public services.
+Not only do individuals enjoy an outstanding work-life balance, but they also offer great public services.
 Healthcare is also affordable and accessible to all legal residents, including those who are currently unemployed.

 Their life expectancy is also high at 83 years, which is two years higher than the OECD average of 81.